Epidemiology of colon cancer

-The innovative technological approach of COLODETECT is based on detecting in blood the auto-antibodies generated by human body against proteins related to the colorectal cancer tumor.
+The innovative technological approach of COLODETCT is based on detecting in blood the auto-antibodies generated by human body against proteins related to the colorectal cancer tumor.

-Tumor-associated antigens (TAA) can derive from any protein or glycoprotein synthesized by the tumor cell.
+Tumor-associated antigens (TAA) can derive form any protein or glycoprotein synthesized by the tumor cell.
 Tumor proteins can be affected by specific point mutations, misfolding, overexpression, aberrant glycosylation, truncation, or aberrant degradation.